 Bike Travel at Cambridge Approach

 When approaching Kendall Square, outbound bikes will turn left and follow the existing sidewalk left towards Memorial Drive westbound.
 Outbound bikes will continue to share the sidewalk with pedestrians along Memorial Drive westbound to cross under the Longfellow Bridge.
 Cyclists will then turn left to merge onto the exit ramp for Main Street.

 To access the Longfellow Bridge from Kendall Square, inbound bikes will use the bike lane along Main Street to continue straight onto the upstream roadway across the Longfellow Bridge.
 Inbound bikes will have a dedicated five foot wide bike lane next to the inbound vehicles travel lane on the upstream roadway.

 View the Cambridge Approach graphic for inbound and outbound bike routes.
 Signs and road markings will guide cyclists along these routes.
 Cyclists should use caution and watch for pedestrians and turning vehicles.

 Red Line Configuration

 The construction of the temporary inbound Red Line track (called a "shoo-fly") on the roadway is complete.
 The inbound trains were shifted to the shoo-fly track and the outbound trains were shifted to the newly constructed, future inbound track in mid-July.
 The shift allows WSC to rehabilitate the bridge under the current location of the MBTA outbound tracks.

 Pedestrian Bridge Construction

 MassDOT began construction of the new pedestrian bridge connecting the Esplanade with Charles Circle in November 2015.
 Work started on the Esplanade side of Storrow Drive to the west of the existing bridge.
 WSC will construct the new bridge during daytime hours from 7:00 AM to 5:00 PM.
 Periodic lane closures on Storrow Drive will be necessary to protect public safety.
 Closures for materials delivery and to move equipment will be scheduled for off-peak travel times to minimize traffic impacts.
-Vibration monitors will be placed near structures closest to the construction and noise will be monitored as necessary.
-The old pedestrian bridge will remain in service until the new one is complete, which is scheduled for 2017.
-View the Pedestrian Bridge Construction advisory for more information.
+The old pedestrian bridge will remain in service until the new one is complete, which is scheduled for Spring 2018.